 Nearby hiking trails include: Troll Falls, Marmot Creek Falls, and Upper Falls, Widow Maker Trail, Prairie View / Yates Mountain / Barrier Lake Fire Lookout

-Getting here: For an even more amazing day, e-bike the Bow Valley Parkway from Banff to Johnston Canyon!
+Getting here: For an awesome adventure, e-bike the Bow Valley Parkway from Banff to Johnston Canyon!
 The 50 km round-trip journey is fast and easy on an e-bike (and super gorgeous).
 Rent e-bikes from Black Diamond Bike & SUP Rentals in Banff Park Lodge.

 7. Explore a ghost town